A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 \subsubsection{Simulated Coherent Ising Machine (SimCIM)}

-We have implemented the Simulated Coherent Ising Machine following~\cite{inagaki2016}.
-The pseudocode is provided below, where \(\cN[\0, \I]\) is the standard $n$-dimensional Gaussian distribution.
-Since the structure of the update rule closely resembles that of the Simulated Bifurcation algorithm~\cite{goto2021}, we adopt the same parameter settings for the pump rate $a_0$, the coupling strength $c_0$, and the time step $\Delta_t$.
-The noise amplitude A is chosen from the interval $[0.1, 1]$, with values in this range empirically yielding the best performance.
+{We implemented the Simulated Coherent Ising Machine following~\cite{goto2021}.
+The pseudocode is provided below, where $\mathcal{N}[\mathbf{0}, \mathbf{I}]$ denotes the standard $n$-dimensional Gaussian distribution.
+We adopt the same parameter settings from~\cite{goto2021} for the pump rate $a_0$, the coupling strength $c_0$, and the time step $\Delta_t$}.
+The noise amplitude $A$ is chosen from the interval $[0.1, 1]$, with values in this range empirically yielding the best performance.

+{ The original Coherent Ising Machine (CIM)~\cite{inagaki2016} is based on a degenerate optical parametric oscillator (DOPO) and is modeled by the following system of stochastic differential equations~\cite{inagaki2016,wang2013coherent}:

+where \begin{itemize} \item $c_i$ and $s_i$ are the in-phase and quadrature amplitudes of the $i$-th DOPO, \item $\tilde{c}_i$ is the measured in-phase amplitude (perturbed by measurement noise), \item $\{J_{ij}\}$ are the the coupling coefficients with coupling strength $r$, \item $p$ is the normalized pump rate, \item $A_s$ is the saturation amplitude, \item $dW_1$ and $dW_2$ are independent Gaussian Wiener processes representing vacuum and pump fluctuations for in-phase and quadrature components, respectively. \end{itemize}

+In Supplementary Figure~\ref{fig:CIM_s1_s2_SimCIM}, we simulate the CIM dynamics for the MAX-CUT problem on the K2000 graph.
+To numerically solve \eqref{eq:CIM_s1} and \eqref{eq:CIM_s2}, we apply the Euler-Maruyama integrator~\cite{maruyama1955euler}, yielding the updates